Research Decoded/C. A. R. Hoare (1969)

 P{Q}R\displaystyle P \{Q\} R

-Hoare's work demonstrated that the behavior of a program is a logical consequence of the axioms of its programming language and the specific commands it contains.
-The technical significance of his system lies in its ability to prove that a program meets its specification without the need for extensive testing across every possible input.
+Hoare's work demonstrated that a program is only "correct" in relation to a specific mathematical specification.
+The technical significance of his system lies in its ability to bridge the gap between human intent (the specification) and machine execution (the code).
+By proving that a program meets its preconditions and postconditions, a developer can ensure that the software will behave predictably even in edge cases that were never explicitly tested.
 This realization proved that software development can be treated as a branch of mathematical logic, where the goal is to produce a proof of correctness alongside the code itself.
-This remains the central theme of formal methods and the design of mission-critical systems where the cost of failure is absolute.
+It remains the central theme of formal methods and the design of mission-critical systems where the cost of failure is absolute.

 Dive Deeper